This post may contain affiliate links. Please see our disclosure policy.

 This post was originally published in November 2020.

-So it should come as no surprise that this DIY apple cider vinegar hair rinse can be used for greasy and oily hair and dandruff with its many uses.
+So it should come as no surprise that this DIY apple cider vinegar hair rinse can be used for greasy and oily hair and in homemade dandruff shampoo.

 And while apple cider vinegar (ACV) is definitely not an alternative to shampoo, it can be used in place of a conditioner.